marcelo-ferraz/smol-forms/readme.md

 ```

 ## The API
 There are two main ways to use `smol-forms`, the hook (**useSmolForm**) or the component (**SmolForm<T>**).
-Both have the similar signatures (the component contains some visual aspects and a ref to the current instance of the engine).
+Both have similar signatures (the component contains some visual aspects and a ref to the current instance of the engine).
 I chose to provide those two endpoints, so you can use what feels more comfortable to you.
-Their core is the same, which is actually the hook, so there are no surprises when using it.
-Chose whatever you like and be happy.
+The API core is the hook, so there are no surprises when using it.
+Choose whatever you like and be happy.
 ### The useSmolForm hook
 This hook is the central point of the lib.
-It concerns itself with entity `validation`, entity `binding` and the entity `value`.
+It concerns itself with entity `validation`, entity `binding`, and the entity `value`.

 ### Props
 | Property          | Type                                        | Default          | Description                                                                                                                                                             |